Tron (franchise): Light cycles

 Light cycles were originally fictional vehicles designed by Syd Mead for the simulated world of the Tron universe.
-5 real-life replica light cycles were created by Parker Brothers Concepts in Florida, one of which was sold by Sotheby's for a reported $77,000.
+Five real-life replica light cycles were created by Parker Brothers Concepts in Florida, one of which was sold by Sotheby's for a reported $77,000.

 These futuristic two-wheeled vehicles resemble motorcycles and create walls of colored light.
-The vehicles were primarily used in a competition between humanoid computer programs, similar to the 1976 arcade game Blockade, which was the first of a genre called Snake.
+The vehicles were primarily used in a competition between humanoid computer programs, similar to the 1976 arcade game Blockade, which was the first of a genre called snake.
 Players are in constant motion on a playfield, creating a wall of light behind them as they move.
 If players hit a wall, their light cycle explodes, placing them out of the game; the last player in the game wins.
 Since the original display in Tron, there have been numerous adaptations, as well as references in popular culture.

 A light cycle toy, in red and yellow versions, was produced by Tomy as part of the merchandising for the Tron film, along with action figures scaled to fit inside the toy cycles.
 Bootleg versions of Tomy's design were produced by other toy manufacturers that came in a wide variety of colors, including blue and silver, but were noticeably smaller than the Tomy-produced toy, too small in fact to accommodate one of the Tomy action figures.

 Light cycles make a return in Tron: Legacy, with new designs by Daniel Simon.
 According to the press conference at Comic-Con 2009, a new vehicle appears called a "Light Runner," a two-seat version of the light cycle.
 It is said to be very fast, and has the unique ability to go off the grid on its own power.
-We also get a glimpse at Kevin Flynn's own cycle, a "Second Generation Light Cycle" designed in 1989 by Flynn and “rumor has it it's still the fastest thing on the grid.”
+We also get a glimpse at Kevin Flynn's own cycle, a "Second Generation Light Cycle" designed in 1989 by Flynn and "rumor has it it's still the fastest thing on the grid."
 It incorporates some of the look of both films.

-The tie-in video game Tron: Evolution, which is set between the events of Tron and Tron: Legacy, features light cycles in sections of the single-player mode and in certain game maps for the multiplayer mode.
+The video game Tron: Evolution, which is set between the events of Tron and Tron: Legacy, features light cycles in sections of the single-player mode and in certain game maps for the multiplayer mode.
 Light cycle use in multiplayer gives players the option to shift back and forth between cycle and foot travel at will, and provides multiple attack and defensive options beyond the classic "boxing in" of an opponent.
 In addition, the light cycles of Evolution can pass through their own light trails (and the trails of allied players) unharmed.

-A more classic interpretation of the light cycle game is shown in the Wii-game Tron Evolution: Battle Grids, which is primarily based on offline multi- or single-player matches.
+A more classic interpretation of the light cycle game is shown in the video game Tron: Evolution – Battle Grids, which is primarily based on offline multi- or single-player matches.
 These light cycle battles do not allow the player to pass through their own trail, but do allow passage through teammates' trails.
 There is also no option to travel on foot.

+A Tron: Legacy themed Lego Ideas set with two Lightcycles was released in 2018.